fioprotocol/fiosdk_kotlin/README.md

 # Background
 The initial version of the kotlin SDK was a port of the EOS Java SDK from java to kotlin.
 The kotlin code was then modified to specifically support the FIO protocol.
-Included in the port was the The Android Serialization Provider, ABI Provider and the SoftKey Signature Provider.
+Included in the port was the The Android Serialization Provider and the SoftKey Signature Provider.

 The C++ code was also brought over from the EOS Java SDK.
 The only change to the C++ code was the Class Loader path